ShengzhiLuo/voice-controlled-photo-album-on-aws/README.md

 		i.
 Make search requests to the GET /search endpoint ii.
 Display the results (photos) resulting from the query iii.
 Upload new photos using the PUT /photos
+			* In the upload form, allow the user to specify one or more custom labels, that will be appended to the list of labels detected automatically by Rekognition (see 2.d.iii above).
+These custom labels should be converted to a comma-separated list and uploaded as part of the S3 object’s metadata 9 using a x-amz-meta-customLabels metadata HTTP header.
+For instance, if you specify two custom labels at upload time, “Sam” an “Sally”, the metadata HTTP header should look like: ‘x-amz-meta-customLabels’: ‘Sam, Sally’
 	b.
 Create a S3 bucket for your frontend (B2).
 	c.
 Set up the bucket for static website hosting.
 	d.
 Upload the frontend files to the bucket (B2).
 	e.
 Integrate the API Gateway-generated SDK (SDK1) into the frontend, to connect your API.

 ### 6. Voice
+	a.
+Give the frontend user the choice to use voice rather than text to perform the search.
+	b.
+Use Amazon Transcribe 10 on the frontend to transcribe speech to text (STT) in real time 11 , then use the transcribed text to perform the search, using the same API like in the previous steps.
+	c.
+Note: You can use a Google-like UI (see below) for implementing the search: 1. input field for text searches and 2. microphone icon for voice interactions.

+### 7. Deploy your code using AWS CodePipeline
+	a.
+Define a pipeline (P1) in AWS CodePipeline that builds and deploys the code for/to all your Lambda functions
+	b.
+Define a pipeline (P2) in AWS CodePipeline that builds and deploys your frontend code to its corresponding S3 bucket

+### 8. Create a AWS CloudFormation 13 template for the stack
+	a.
+Create a CloudFormation template (T1) to represent all the infrastructure resources (ex.
+Lambdas, OpenSearch, API Gateway, CodePipeline, etc.) and permissions (IAM policies, roles, etc.).